By Gadjo Cardenas Sevilla

 Long known as Project Fi, Google’s mobile virtual network operator (MVNO) provides voice and data services to subscribers using cellular networks as well as over 2 million nearby Wi-Fi networks.
 Launched back in 2015 what has recently been rebranded as Google Fi uses Sprint, T-Mobile, U.S. Cellular and Three to give customers consistent access.

-US-based service Google Fi is unique because it is virtually a carrier, issues its own SIM cards and enables special features on its own Pixel phone even as it has recently opened the service to other devices including the popular Apple iPhone.
+Exclusive to the US, Google Fi is unique because it is virtually a carrier, issues its own SIM cards and enables special features on its own Pixel phone even as it has recently opened the service to other devices including the popular Apple iPhone.

 Aside from Google Fi’s ability to use nearby Wi-Fi networks for secure voice and data transmission, therefore lowering the cellular data charges for users, the service has other perks.
 Namely, pay for what you use pricing as well as no extra charge for international roaming.